sdvickers98/picoCTF-2019-Walkthrough/cryptography/#8 la cifra de.md

 Gplrfdo’y xpcuso butvlky lpvjlrki tn 1555 gx l cuseitzltoty ol yse lncsz.
 Yse rthex mllbjd ol yse gqahggpty fce tth snnqtki cemzwaxqj, bay ehk fwpnfmezx lnj yse osoed qptzjcs gwp mocpd hd xegsd ol f xnkrznoh vee usrgxp, wnnnh ify bk itfljcety hizm paim noxwpsvtydkse.
 ```

-This one may be a bit tough if you aren't familiar with different ciphers you could try cracking.
-If you do some googling on the title, "la cifra de", you might find a cipher called the **Vigenère cipher** that was first described in a work by Giovan Battista Bellaso entitled *La cifra del Sig.
+If you do some googling on the title, "la cifra de", you might find out about a cipher called the **Vigenère cipher** that was first described in a work by Giovan Battista Bellaso entitled *La cifra del Sig.
 Giovan Battista Bellaso*.

 The Vigenère cipher is a modified version of the Caesar cipher.
-Instead of always using the same amount to shift characters by, the shift amount rotates through a repeating series of numbers.
-This series of repeating shift values is often represented by a keyword.
-The place of each letter in the alphabet (zero indexed, so a = 0) is the shift value that the letter represents.
+Instead of always using the same value to shift characters by, the shift amount rotates through a repeating series of numbers.
+This series of repeating shift values is often represented by a keyword, or key.
+The place of each letter in the alphabet is the shift value that the letter represents (zero indexed, so a = 0).

 Okay, if that wasn't a good enough explanation, here's an example.
 Say we have the message "hello" and the keyword "abcde".
-Then, we go consecutively through letters of the message and the key, using the key to determine the value that the letter should be shifted by.
+Then, we go consecutively through letters of the message and the key, using the key to determine the value that each letter should be shifted by.
 * h + a = h + 0 = h
 * e + b = e + 1 = f
 * l + c = l + 2 = n